narendraneeraj/online-calculator/temperature/celsius-to-fahrenheit.markdown

 layout: default
 title: Celsius to Fahrenheit Converter - Convert °C to °F Easily
 permalink: /celsius-to-fahrenheit/
-description: "Quickly and accurately convert temperatures from Celsius (°C) to Fahrenheit (°F) with this easy-to-use tool."
+description: "Easily convert Celsius (°C) to Fahrenheit (°F) with this fast and precise calculator.
+Ideal for weather, cooking, and science needs.
+Enter your value and get instant results!"
 ---

 <div class="container mt-5">